Maximum Rocknroll

-Maximumrocknroll, often written as Maximum Rocknroll and usually abbreviated as MRR, is a not-for-profit monthly zine of punk subculture.
+Maximumrocknroll, often written as Maximum Rocknroll and usually abbreviated as MRR, is a not-for-profit monthly online zine of punk subculture and radio show of punk music.
 Based in San Francisco, MRR focuses on punk rock and hardcore music, and primarily features artist interviews and music reviews.
 Op/ed columns and news roundups are regular features as well, including submissions from international contributors.
 By 1990, it "had become the de facto bible of the scene".
 MRR is considered to be one of the most important zines in punk, not only because of its wide-ranging coverage, but because it has been a consistent and influential presence in the ever-changing punk community for over three decades.
 From 1992 to 2011, it published a guide called Book Your Own Fuckin' Life.

 An announcement on the MRR website in January 2019 stated "It is with heavy hearts that we are announcing the end of Maximum Rocknroll as a monthly print fanzine.
 There will be three more issues of the fanzine in its current format; later in 2019 we will begin publishing record reviews online alongside our weekly radio show."

 History

 Background

-Maximumrocknroll originated as punk radio show on Berkeley's KPFA in the late 1970s, but it is in its zine form that MRR exerted its greatest influence and became as close to an institution as punk ideology allows.
+Maximumrocknroll originated as punk radio show on Berkeley's KPFA in 1977 but it is in its zine form that MRR exerted its greatest influence and became as close to an institution as punk ideology allows.
 It was founded by Tim Yohannan in 1982 as the newsprint booklet insert in Not So Quiet on the Western Front, a compilation LP released on the then-Dead Kennedys' label Alternative Tentacles.
 The compilation included forty-seven bands from Northern California and nearby areas.

 The first issues focused on the local and regional music scenes, but the coverage soon expanded to the entire continent and, by issue five, cover stories included features on Brazilian and Dutch underground punk.
 In the '80s, MRR was one of the very few US fanzines that insisted on the international scope of the punk movement, and strove to cover scenes around the world.
 Today the zine has surpassed its 400th issue, and continues to include international content and a strong political bent.
 It also includes artist interviews, letters, commentary, guest columnists, and extensive sections for independent reviews of punk recordings, demos, books, films, videos, and other zines.

 In 1987, MRR published a photo zine of hardcore bands, If Life Is a Bowl of Cherries, What Am I Doing in the Pit?
 The first regular issue devoted entirely to photography was published in 2010.

+Along with the published (and later online) zine, MRR also produces a weekly radio show called MRR Radio which was played on multiple radio stations.
+The format of the show consists of at least one DJ playing punk rock songs for about an hour.